jgildred/fluff/README.md

 WOULD BE NICE:

-- a plugin framework
 - page versioning
 - a model manager like in django admin
 - a jslib for easy model ui
 - move session timeout to be user specific
+- a plugin framework
-- multi-site (may require rethink of config loader)
+- multi-site (will need to rethink config loader)